miahamilton5/FRAMEr/README.md

    - 9.2 [format_oligos()](#92-format_oligos())

 ## 1. Overview
-FRAMEr is an R package to format PRIDICT2.0 generated prime editing guide RNAs into reporter oligos for high-throughput screening.
+frameR is an R package to format PRIDICT2.0 generated prime editing guide RNAs into reporter oligos for high-throughput screening.
 This repository allows you to run the workflow locally.

 ## 2. Additional Resources